peytoncordero/DRI25/text-analysis.md

 ```

-Let’s think through what we can do with these four ingredients to make a list of all the words lowercase:
+Let’s think through what we can do with these three ingredients to make a list of all the words lowercase:

-Logic of the code
+What do we need the code to do?
 <Secret>
-Create new list.
+1. Create new list.

-In each element (in our case, it is each word) of the original corpus object, we ask, **True or False**,
+2. In each element (in our case, it is each word) of the original corpus object, we ask, **True or False**,
- * If True, we want to convert it to lower case
+ * 2a.
+If True, we want to convert it to lower case
- * If False, ignore it
+ * 2b.
+If False, ignore it
-Take this new lower case object and add it to our list
+3. Take this new lower case object and add it to our list

 </Secret>

-Code version
+Python version

 <Secret>